david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 analysis
 --------
 * `analysis/frames = None`: Frames of the video which are included in the report of the analysis [start and end index should be given].
 If this is omitted, all analyzed frames are included
+* `analysis/burrow_pass = 3`: Determines the video analysis pass from which the burrow data is loaded to do analysis.

 project
 -------